 For more information on accommodations in the Phoenix metro area CLICK HERE

-Medical Facilities in Phoenix, Az.
+⚕️ Medical Facilities in Phoenix, Az.

-There are many Urgent Care and highly rated facilities throughout the valley.
+There are several Urgent Care and highly rated facilities throughout the valley.
 Phoenix has many award-winning hospitals, such as Phoenix Children’s hospital, the world-renown Mayo Clinic, and the Barrow Neurological Institute to name just a few.
-Local fire departments are committed to providing the providing the highest level of public safety service.
-They protect lives and property through fire suppression, emergency medical and transportation services, disaster management, fire prevention and public education and safety.
+Local fire departments to provide the highest level of public safety service.
+They protect lives and property through fire suppression, emergency medical and transportation services, disaster management, fire prevention, and public education and safety.

 Top Phoenix Metro Medical facilities

 Phoenix Children’s Hospital – Phoenix Children’s Hospital is known for its Pediatric specialists and their medical specialties.
-The Physicians and staff work together to meet the needs of all children through their world-class programs.
+Physicians and staff work together to meet the needs of all children through their world-class programs.

 Banner University Medical Center Phoenix – This hospital is a general medical and surgical facility.
 The US World and News highly rated this medical center in Geriatrics, Nephrology, Urology.
 Several areas were also noted as highly rated.